Sounds Easy Enough

 But once you move from principle to implementation, the edges start to show.
 If you were an early adopter who already transitioned toward regenerative practices before the incentives existed, you might receive less benefit than someone changing later.
 The metric rewards change within a defined window, not necessarily long-term consistency or early commitment.

 To make things worse, the rules themselves are not written by a single authority.
 Standards bodies like Verra and Gold Standard define the methodologies for how carbon credits are generated, measured and verified.
 They set the criteria for what counts as a valid credit, what evidence is required and how audits should work.
 In theory, this provides credibility and consistency across the market.
 In practice, these methodologies are complex, sometimes ambiguous, and they evolve.
-When a standard changes, everything downstream has to adapt: the verification logic, the contracts, the data models, the pipeline.
-And different standards don't always agree with each other, so if you operate across multiple frameworks you're juggling parallel sets of rules that might contradict.
+Different standards don't always agree with each other, so if you operate across multiple frameworks you're juggling parallel sets of rules that might contradict.

 Engineering Challenges